dungwinux/-blog/_posts/2023-11-07-tsgctf2023-writeups.md

 ### Observe the pattern

-Since we know the flag follows that standard format (`TSGCTF{}`), we are guaranteed to check 7 versions of the program.
+Since we know the flag follows the standard format (`TSGCTF{}`), we are guaranteed to check the first 7 versions of the program.
 The Execute Operation mostly remain the same.
 The dynamic parts are Copy Operation, Verify Operation and Decrypt Operation.
 The observations were done in Cutter.

 #### Copy Operation